> Louis Killen > Songs > Bonny at Morn

 Ray Fisher sang Bonny at Morn accompanied by Colin Ross on Northumbrian small pipes on her 1972 Trailer album The Bonny Birdy.
 This track was also included on the compilation LP The Folk Trailer.

-Louis Killen recorded Bonny at Morn in Winter 1977 at the Eldron Fennig Folk Museum of American Ephemera for his album Old Songs, Old Friends.
+Louis Killen recorded Bonny at Morn in winter 1977 at the Eldron Fennig Folk Museum of American Ephemera for his album Old Songs, Old Friends.
 He wrote in his liner notes:

 My oldest friends here are Bonny at Morn and Waltzing Matilda, both learned when I was a boy.

 Bob Fox and Stu Luckley recorded Bonny at Morn in 1978 for their LP Nowt So Good’ll Pass, and Bob Fox sang it again in 2003 on his Topic CD Borrowed Moments.
+He noted:

 Graham Metcalfe with Folly Bridge sang Bonny at Morn in 1991 on their WildGoose cassette All in the Same Tune.